 An anti-war group calling themselves The Weathermen (Underground) claimed credit for the bombing.
 No arrests followed as the trail went cold.

 I recently came across an old article in Rolling Stone Magazine about a writer who had been approached by a man calling himself John the Archivist and claimed to be a member of the Weathermen.
 The group wanted the details of the plot to be published in a book and they were looking for a writer.
 It was an important story for the time and the writer wanted to do the book but he would have to verify the material to be sure it was authentic.
 He was given access to tape recordings, photographs, and a detailed diary of the group’s plot.
-When Rolling Stone journalist, Timothy Ferris sat down to interview the writer, they knew that if the material was verified, they could both end up in jail for a very long time unless they revealed their sources if called upon by a Grand Jury to do so. (ref.
+When Rolling Stone journalist, Timothy Ferris sat down to interview the writer, he knew that if the material was ever actually verified, they could both end up in jail for a very long time unless they revealed their sources if called upon by a Grand Jury to do so. (ref.
 Rolling Stone Magazine, Apr 26, 1973: A Special Report: Is The Free Press In Danger, by Timothy Ferris)

 Journalists have tried to argue, often in vain, that they should not be compelled by the courts to reveal sources.
 The credibility of the press depends on confidentiality and the perception of its independence.
 The press does not exist to do the work of prosecutors and law enforcement.
 They are at risk of their credibility, reputation, livelihood, and sometimes their lives if they can’t rely on Shield Laws for protection.